stanford-scs/uudev/uudev.1.md

 `==` or `!=` to check for equality or inequality.
 Note that _VALUE_ must always be enclosed in double quotes, and no wildcard matching is supported.
 If _VALUE_ is empty, it also matches a missing property.
-No character continuation lines or character escape sequences are permitted, so you can't test against a string containing double quotes.
+A backslash (`\`) character in _VALUE_ escapes the next special character and can be used to insert a backslash or double-quote character.
+There is no way to break a long predicate line over multiple lines (no backslash continuation lines).
 A property either exactly matches the test value or does not.
 You can always implement more refined tests in the shell code following the predicate.

 The `DEVLINK` property is special.
 Since the system udev may create multiple inks to a device, `DEVLINK=="`_VALUE_`"` matches if any of